-JemRF WiFi Wireless Gateway and WiFi Sensor MQTT Options
+JemRF WiFi Wireless Gateway Pro and WiFi Sensor Pro MQTT Options

-The JemRF ESP32 WiFi Sensor has a built-in MQTT Client.
-It supports the same MQTT features as the Smart Gateway and WiFi Gateway.
+The JemRF WiFi Pro have all the same features of our previous WiFi devices including the built-in MQTT Client.
+It supports the same MQTT features as the Smart Gateway, WiFi Gateway, and the older WiFi Sensors.
 They can all send data to the Monitoring Server, which will store and display the readings on the user’s Dashboard.
 They can also connect to a MQTT Broker and publish the sensor readings.
-It can do both at the same time, or just send to the Server or the Broker.
+They send to both at the same time, or just send to the Server or the Broker.
 You can now use tools like Node-Red to build your own monitoring displays.

 The settings for publishing sensor readings to an MQTT broker are configured on the MQTT Detail Tab, as shown in Figure 1.